fitnr/taft/readme.md

 #### Magic keys in your YAML front matter

-Taft pays special attention to two keys in a page's YAML front matter: *ext* and *layout*.
-Read on for details!
+Taft pays special attention to some keys in a page's YAML front matter: *ext*, *layout* and *published*.
+If `published: false`, then the page won't be built.
+Read on for details on the other two keys!

 ### Command line options